NCPP/ocgis/doc/api.rst

 >>> geom_select_uid = [4, 55]
 >>> geom_select_uid = [1]

-As clarification, suppose there is a shapefile called "basins.shp" (this assumes the folder containing the shapefile has been set as the value for `env.DIR_SHPCABINET`_) with the following attribute table:
+As clarification, suppose there is a shapefile called "basins.shp" (this assumes the folder containing the shapefile has been set as the value for `env.DIR_GEOMCABINET`_) with the following attribute table:

 ==== =======
 UGID Name